 Busulfan exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

-Busulfan is taken by mouth once a day.
-It can also be injected into a vein.
+Busulfan is a tablet, taken by mouth.
+It also comes in an intravenous (IV, into a vein) form.
+The dose of the medication is based on body size.
 It can be given alone or with other drugs.

 Tips to preventing infection: